kirozii/rfp-automation/README.md

 Navigate to /backend.

-Set the variable GEMINI_API_KEY in backend/.env
+Set the variables AZURE_OPENAI_KEY and AZURE_OPENAI_ENDPOINT in backend/.env

 Run `pip install -r requirements.txt` to install backend dependencies.

-Add cover_page.pptx to /app/templates.
+Add cover_page.pptx to /app/templates. (not required if youre not generating ppts)

+Populate /knowledge with any relevant knowledge documents (PDF, PPTX)

 Now run `py main.py` in /backend to run the backend.